typedef-mukyu/cs312-course-project-2/readme.md

 They are corrected immediately after they appear.

 After the script completes, the EC2 instance may take a few minutes before it is ready to accept Minecraft players.
+Once the server is ready, players may join by entering the server IP address (displayed at the end of the script) into Minecraft's multiplayer menu by selecting either *Add Server* (to save this IP address) or *Direct Connection* (to connect without saving).

 ## Management